sampsyo/cs6120/content/blog/2019-11-13-loop-perforation/index.md

 This output is saved to disk for later comparisons.

-Executing the application a single time assumes that the application's output is deterministic, which is obviously a huge potential blindspot in loop perforation.
+Executing the application a single time assumes that the application's output is deterministic, which is potentially a huge blindspot in loop perforation.
-In particular, our implementation does nothing to detect non-determinism, which seems consistent with the prior published work on this topic.
+In particular, our implementation does nothing to detect non-determinism in the intact program, which seems consistent with much published work on this topic (though some do address this by collecting multiple runs e.g., (ACCEPT)[https://dada.cs.washington.edu/research/tr/2015/01/UW-CSE-15-01-01.pdf]).
+However, we do run the perforated variants multiple times, as we will see below.

 After the driver executes the standard variant of the application, it needs to determine what loop structures the program has to exploit.
 To accomplish this, the driver runs our first pass, `LoopCountPass`.